Git: Rebase stacked branches with --update-refs

 My mama always said, Git commits are like a stack of pancakes (generated by Stable Diffusion)

 When working on a feature, you might split it into several stacked branches, so you can merge each one separately.
-But updating such branches can be annoying, since you have to manage each one.
-Git 2.38 (2022-10-15) makes such updates easier, with the ability to rebase a stack of branches at once, with the new --update-refs.
+But updating such branches can be annoying since you have to manage them independently.
+Git 2.38 (2022-10-15) made this management easier with the new --update-refs option, which can rebase a stack of branches at once.
 Let’s look at a couple of examples.

 Rebase stacked branches